lecaillon/Evolve.Doc/content/concepts/_index.md

 <i class="far fa-hand-point-right"></i> They are applied in the order of their versions.

-<i class="far fa-hand-point-right"></i> The checksum is stored in the Evolve metadata table and used to detect accidental changes.
+<i class="far fa-hand-point-right"></i> The checksum is stored in the Evolve metadata table and used to detect inadvertent changes.

 #### Repeatable migration

 The repeatable migration is applied whenever its content changes.
 It does not have a version and is executed sorted by name after all pending versioned migrations.
-You can use them to manage database objects you can create or update, such as views and stored procedures, or to insert seed data that can evolve and grow over time.
+You can use them to manage in a single file, database objects you can **create or update**, such as views and stored procedures, or to insert seed data that can evolve and grow over time.
 Repeatable migrations must follow this file [name structure](/configuration/naming): **R__Create_views.sql**:

 <i class="fas fa-info-circle"></i> A repeatable migration is executed each time its content (checksum) changes.